Housing Information included with your letter of acceptance: Spring 2020 (PDF)

 Most student apartment complexes have “individual leases.”
 This means that students pay for their own bedrooms (and sometimes bathrooms) individually and share a living room and kitchen with 1-3 roommates.
 Furniture is included in most of the apartments we recommend, as well as utilities.
 Students with families will need “joint lease” apartments, which means that they pay for the entire apartment, not just one bedroom.

-Students can usually move into their apartments one or two days after signing the lease.
-Therefore, we recommend that all new students stay in a hotel for a few days after arriving.
+Students can usually move into their apartments one week after signing the lease.
+All new students will need to stay in a hotel after arriving.